refinery/refinerycms/doc/guides/1 - Getting Started/4 - How to get help.md

 <iframe src="http://webchat.freenode.net/?randomnick=1&amp;channels=refinerycms&amp;prompt=1&amp;uio=d" width="613" height="428">
 </iframe>
-If you ask a question and don’t get an immediate response, don’t take offence; either wait a half-hour and ask again, or just post your question on the [Google Group](http://group.refinerycms.org) instead.
+If you ask a question and don't get an immediate response, don't take offence; either wait a half-hour and ask again, or just post your question on the [Google Group](http://group.refinerycms.org) instead.
 This gives developers who are in other timezones or who are temporarily